geocoder-php/GeocoderModule/README.md

-Gecoder for Zend Framework 2
+Geocoder for Zend Framework 2
 ===

 This package allows you to use [**Geocoder**](http://geocoder-php.org/Geocoder/) in [**Zend Framework 2**](http://framework.zend.com/)